 The complaints procedure will not normally be used for complaints about a decision of the Council or one of its committees which have been made lawfully and in accordance with our normal policies and procedures.
 In such cases, individuals have the right to ask the Scrutiny Committee to investigate.

 Claims for compensation will be referred to our insurers.

-If your complaint is about the way the Council has dealt with you as a tenant, you can ask for your complaint to be considered by a ‘designated person’ (namely an MP, local councillor or recognised Tenant Panel).
+If your complaint is about the way the Council has dealt with you as a tenant, and at the end of our complaints process you feel the matter has not been resolved, you can ask for your complaint to be considered by a ‘designated person’ (namely an MP, local councillor or recognised Tenant Panel).
 Either you or the designated person has the right to refer the matter to the Housing Ombudsman.
 If you decide to refer the matter to the Housing Ombudsman direct you will need to wait 8 weeks from the date of our internal determination letter.

 We take complaints about equal opportunities, discrimination or harassment very seriously.
 Such complaints will be investigated by the Head of Department in the first instance.

 We will not discriminate against anyone who uses our complaints procedure and want it to be open and accessible to all.

 If you think you might need further information or support, we will signpost you to other organisations that may be able to provide help, advice or support you to make your complaint.
 Such organisations include NCDA (Newhaven Community Development Association) - Sompriti Bilingual Support and Advocacy Service, the East Sussex Translation Service, the East Sussex Disability Association or the Hate Crime Manager at Victim Support South East.

 We may ask you to provide information about yourself which will help us to monitor our procedures and make sure we are meeting our obligations under the Equality Act 2010.
 Any personal data we collect will be kept in accordance with the Data Protection Act 1998 and will only be used for statistical monitoring purposes.